Information for Candidates

 Candidate Information Session

-A Candidates' Information Session was held on June 27, 2022 from 4-6pm.
+In 2022, a Candidates' Information Session was held on June 27, 2022.
 This information session was for prospective and registered candidates for City Council or School Board or Third Party Advertisers.
 The information session covered topics like:

 • Roles and responsibilities of elected officials and staff